-Clarice completed a Bachelor of Midwifery at Charles Darwin University whilst living in Alice Springs, Northern Territory.
-After the birth of her first child, she felt so empowered and, wanting to make a difference for other women, she decided to pursue her Midwifery education.
-Clarice continues to strive to make a difference for women and families, to gain new knowledge and to support her practice, she is currently studying towards a Masters of Primary Maternity Care at Griffith University, Queensland.
+I completed a Bachelor of Midwifery at Charles Darwin University whilst living in Alice Springs, Northern Territory.
+After the birth of my first child, I felt so empowered and, wanting to make a difference for other women, I decided to pursue my Midwifery education.
+I continue to strive to make a difference for women and families, to gain new knowledge and to support the way I practice, I am currently studying towards a Masters of Primary Maternity Care at Griffith University, Queensland.

-Clarice has spent her time as a midwife practising in the Northern Territory, supporting women birthing at home and hospital, relocating to the beautiful Sunshine Coast with her husband and 6 children in 2019.
-Clarice has returned to work after the birth of her twin girls in 2018, joining Coast Life Midwifery in May 2019.
+I have spent my time as a midwife practising in the Northern Territory, supporting women birthing at home and hospital, relocating to the beautiful Sunshine Coast with my husband and 6 children in 2019.
+I returned to work after the birth of my twin girls in 2018, joining Coast Life Midwifery in May 2019.

-Since Clarice began her midwifery, she has welcomed babies born into the world at home and in hospital, and feels so grateful that she is able to provide the kind of holistic, family centred midwifery care that she has always dreamed of.
+Since I began my midwifery, I have welcomed babies born into the world at home and in hospital, and feel so grateful that I am able to provide the kind of holistic, family centred midwifery care that I have always dreamed of.

 My work is more than a job; it is a passion and a true calling.
 I am fortunate to have walked beside so many families as they go through their pregnancy journey and I am honoured to be with them as they birth.
 It never ceases to amaze me the strength and ability of a birthing woman, who, with loving support and gentle encouragement, births her baby earthside.